anarchivist/tucua/README.md

 1. pip install -r requirements.txt
 1. ./scrape.py
 1. make some tea
-1. cat saa-glossary.json
+1. cat tucua.json

 And if you want to re-generate the SKOS RDF:

 1. ./skos.py
+1. cat tucua.rdf
-1. cat saa-glossary.rdf
+1. cat tucua.ttl